kyma-incubator/compass/docs/compass/04-01-installation.md

 Compass as a central Management Plane cluster requires minimal Kyma installation.
 Steps to perform the installation vary depending on the installation environment.

-#### Prerequisites (if certificate rotation is needed)
+#### Prerequisites

-In case certificate rotation is needed, one can install [cert manager](https://github.com/jetstack/cert-manager) to take care of certificates.
+In case certificate rotation is needed, you can install [cert manager](https://github.com/jetstack/cert-manager) to take care of certificates.

-There are 3 certificates which can be rotated:
+The following certificates can be rotated:
-* Connector intermediate certificate which is used to issue Application and Runtime client certificates.
+* Connector intermediate certificate that is used to issue Application and Runtime client certificates.
-* 2 Istio gateway certificates - one for the normal gateway and one for the MTLS gateway.
+* Istio gateway certificate for the regular HTTPS gateway.
+* Istio gateway certificate for the MTLS gateway.

 ##### Create issuers

-In order for the cert manager to be able to issue certificates, it needs a resource called issuer.
+To issue certificates, the cert manager requires a resource called issuer.

 Example with self provided CA certificate: